Azure-Samples/container-service-python-manage/README.md

     If you see this, it means the tutorial ran successfully.
 You just connected to a Docker container running a Web server on a cluster in the Azure cloud!

+<a id="code"></a>

+## How is the code laid out?

+The top-level script `example.py` is just the entry point for this example.
+Most of the logic is in two deployers and several helpers.
+The simple example uses the `deployers.container_deployer.ContainerDeployer` class and the top-level helper classes in the `deployers.helpers` package.

+The advanced example, which adds Azure Container Registry support, uses the `deployers.acr_container_deployer.ACRContainerDeployer` class and the helpers in `deployers.helpers.advanced` as well as those from one level up.

+Additionally, there are some helper scripts in the `deployers/scripts` subdirectory.
+These are used only by the advanced example.

 <a id="troubleshooting"></a>